chuckjia/Numerical-Repo/HumidityV3/Readme.md

 # Humidity Project Documentation

-This code performs numerical simulations for inviscid hydrostatic primitive equation models in the paper *Numerical Simulations of the Humid Atmosphere*.
+This code performs numerical simulations for inviscid hydrostatic primitive equation models in the paper *Numerical Simulations of the Humid Atmosphere Above A Mountain*.

 ## Change Logs
 #### Version 3.180524